gscanlon21/a-workout-a-day/README.md

 Depending on the user's workout split, the muscle groups are split into different groups for each workout.

-### Warmups
+### Warm-up

 #### Dynamic Stretching/Mobility

-The first few exercise in the warmup are choosen from the current day's workout split's muscle groups.
-Warmup exercises are all dynamic exercises.
+The first few exercises in the warm-up are chosen from the current day's workout split's muscle groups.
+Warm-up exercises are all dynamic exercises.
 This is meant to both strengthen/stretch the current day's muscle groups, and to provide the user with mobility exercises to improve their posture/mobility.

 ##### Cardio

-The final two exercises in the warmup are always cardio exercises.
-Warmup cardio exercises are always unweighted pylometrics.
-The goal of the two cardio exercises is just to get the heart rate up and get blood flowing for the next strengtheing exercises.
+The final two exercises in the warm-up are always cardio exercises.
+Warm-up cardio exercises are always unweighted plyometrics.
+The goal of the two cardio exercises is just to get the heart rate up and get blood flowing for the next strengthening exercises.

 ### Main